Dnefedkin/docs/content/probe/index.md

 options`](http://github.com/google/cloudprober/tree/master/probes/ping/config.proto)

 Ping probe type implements a fast ping prober, that can probe hundreds of targets in parallel.
-Probe results are reported as number of packets sent, received and round-trip time.
+Probe results are reported as number of packets sent (total), received (success) and round-trip time (latency).
 It supports raw sockets (requires root access) as well as datagram sockets for ICMP (doesn't require root access).

 ICMP datagram sockets are not enabled by default on most Linux systems.
 You can enable them by running the following command: